 A recent national study found that Americans keep many more cats than dogs as pets, but only half as many cats are seen by a veterinarian for routine yearly examination.
 The top reason for not bringing their cat in yearly for examination was that owners didn’t think their cat needed an examination if they were ‘acting fine.’
+Remember, the healthy cat sleeping in the window looks just like the unhealthy cat sleeping in the window!

 The following is a list of some illnesses that cats commonly get, even if they live entirely indoors: